kenstott/hasura-proxy-server/src/plugins/cluster-plugin/README.md

 the Arrow File to Python.
 Python then used pyarrow to convert into a numpy array, compute the scores, generate results in an Arrow File, and then push them back to NodeJS/Deno.

-Arrow's zero-copy technology drastically reduces serialization/deserialization time, almost completely eliminating it.
+Arrow's zero-copy technology drastically reduces serialization/deserialization time.
-Making performance excellent.

-Beyond that, the Python process is started and kept open indefinitely while the NodeJS/Deno instance is running, and messaging is used to push the Arrow files back and forth.
-The persistently running Python engine, again dramatically speeds up processing, by eliminating spin-up time.